 What after B.Tech?
 This is a question faced by more than 70% of bachelor’s studying various disciplines of Engineering, be it Electrical Engineering or Civil Engineering.
 There are a plethora of options available that answer this question.
 One of which is Masters in Technology or M.Tech.
 There are a lot of question marks as you read more on the topic hence we’ll clear the air with some very fundamental details you should know about M.Tech.

 M.Tech/M.E or M.S?
 What is the difference?

 Masters in Technology/Engineering and MS are essentially two similar areas where you choose an area for specialization and work/study on it.
-The difference between the two is that M.Tech is a course like B.Tech meanwhile M.S gives more focus on research.
-M.Tech is strictly a 2 year course meanwhile M.S can go longer given your topic for research.
-You complete M.Tech and go for jobs meanwhile after M.S you can focus on research and pursue PhD rather than go for jobs.
-Of course, one cannot be put above the other but there is a clear difference as in M.Tech you ace exams while for M.S you have to get research papers done and published.
+The difference between the two is that M.Tech is a course similar to B.Tech, and M.S is a PG degree that focuses on research.
+M.Tech is strictly a 2-year course while M.S can go longer based on your given topic for research.
+After completing M.Tech, you are free to look for jobs, on the other hand after completing M.S your priority is your research and PhD career rather than looking for a job.
+Of course, one cannot be put above the other but there is a clear difference between them, as in M.Tech you ace exams meanwhile for M.S you get research papers done and published.

 * University – Do thorough research before you apply for any course at a given university.
 There might be a better course available or there might be something better you like.
 Choosing a university is as important as choosing the course.
-You should not make the decision too hastily.
+You should not make the decision in a hurry.

 M.Tech in India OR Abroad?